 Drive belts are subject to regular wear and tear over time and should therefore be checked and replaced at least once a year.
 If the drive belt becomes too worn down and isn’t replaced as needed, this could cause extensive and potentially expensive damages to the system so it’s better to perform the maintenance as needed.

-MDM Mechanical is a family-owned and operated HVAC installation and maintenance business that services residential and commercial properties throughout Toronto and the GTA.
+MDM Mechanical is a family-owned and operated HVAC installation and maintenance business that services residential and commercial properties throughout Hamilton and surrounding areas.
 We take great pride in delivering only the highest quality work possible at an affordable price for our clients.
 That’s why our motto is “there’s no shortcut to quality”.
 Contact us today to book your annual rooftop HVAC unit maintenance service!